Digital minister’s app lands on data watchdog’s radar after privacy cock-up

 - A safe, trusted, environment where abuse is not tolerated and user data is not exploited

-But Hancock outsourced the app’s development to a UK company called Disciple Media, which builds so called “mobile-first community platforms” for third parties — including musicians and social media influencers.
+But Hancock outsourced the app’s development to a UK company called Disciple Media, which builds so-called “mobile-first community platforms” for third parties — including musicians and social media influencers.

 And whose privacy policy is replete with circumspect words like “may” and “including” — making it about as clear as mud what exactly the company (and indeed what Matt Hancock MP) will be doing with Matt Hancock App users’ personal data.